edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist?.md

 For individuals like these, there is no need to search for a concrete proof of God's existence even if they constantly look for it, because ultimately God's existence is the very sense of their own existence.
 Necessarily therefore, God is to be *experienced* and not to be investigated.

-The reason for this I think is deep and simple: **the individual will to live life is as strong as the faith in a greater power to realize that life**.
+The reason for this I think is deep and simple: **the individual will to live is as strong as the faith in a greater power to realize it**.
 The will equals the faith.
 Controllables and uncontrollables mesh together.
 Forward and backward tendencies in time converge into making what is now present.